maja0000/topoftheweek/week-05.md

 (returns fullfiled value (whatever passed into resolve is avalible here ))

-Promise.all() -bmethod returns a single Promise that fulfills when all of the promises passed as an iterable have been fulfilled ( usefull when program needs to wait more than one promise to resolve ).
+Promise.all() - method returns a single Promise that fulfills when all of the promises passed as an iterable have been fulfilled ( usefull when program needs to wait more than one promise to resolve ).
 It rejects with the reason of the first promise

 ## Functional programming -